"...a time to gather stones together" - Ecclesiastes

 scrubbing rills, cleaning toilets and such, but hadn't ever seen them in stores unprocessed.
 I wondered...
 In time I discovered there was indeed a market for genuine pumice, even though -- or maybe because -- over 99% of stores' pumice were adulterated yet considered the norm.
 It took a year of researching, experimenting on own feet distressed from frequent barefooting, and gaining discriminating eye in field and processing to gauge what made a select rock select, before quietly launching business on local level in 1992.
 My neighbor, already into other stuff, supported fledgling efforts.

 Sales were for long time limited to a couple dozen local and regional outlets, most natural food stores with beauty/health sections.
 For 18 years it was a quiet little hobby business, as I wasn't dependent on it for income.
 Then came '08-'09 economic crash.
-Caught on the wrong side of stock market dumbly attempting day trading, suddenly felt wolf at my door for first time in decades.
-(Had forgotten how unnerving a feeling that can be.)
+Caught on the wrong side of stock market dumbly attempting online day trading, suddenly felt wolf at my door for first time in decades.
+Had forgotten how totally unnerving a feeling it can be.

 I learned -- post-haste -- how to cobble together this website.
 I suddenly had to reach much wider market.
 At first Google-search results buried my listing on page 57.
 Since then, happy to say, it's climbed to page one for most key-word searches, sometimes at top, right below others' paid ads.

 There is indeed a market for genuine natural pumice stone.
-Business has grown an amazing thirteen-fold since that low point and is now pretty much supporting a modest lifestyle.
+Business has grown an amazing thirteen-fold since that low point and is now fully supporting my modest lifestyle.
 Stones roll across country and into Canada, some now and then even bobbing overseas to Australia and Europe.
 Offers from professional website builders to streamline site, enumerating the many ways I'm doing it wrong, are cheerfully ignored.
 As said, I can't afford to grow business much more without running out of product.

 Initial focus was providing affordable bulk stone to retail outlets stocking natural body-care products.
 It soon grew to include many artisan soap makers, along with occasional mineral spring resort, eco-friendly gift shop, rock & crystal store, and other natural-healing oriented places.
 Two large California Bay Area concerns have been re-ordering 23 years.